|Tuesday 5th February – Sunday 17th February 2019||13 Days||Group Size Limit 10|

 If you would like to talk over suitable equipment, please contact our office.
 We will be happy to advise.

-Other Wild Images photography tours featuring wildlife amidst snow and ice:
+Other Wild Images photography tours featuring wildlife amidst snow and ice (but excluding tours in Antarctica and the Arctic):

 JAPAN: WINTER WILDLIFE SPECTACULAR: PHOTOGRAPHY TOUR PRICE INFORMATION